Chat with us, powered by LiveChat

 What is Bromoform?

-Bromoform is one of the four haloforms with chemical formula CHBr3.
-The substance is a colorless liquid with a sweet, chloroform-like odor.
+Bromoform is one of the four haloforms (chemically active metals).
+The substance is a colorless to yellow liquid with a sweet, chloroform-like odor.
 It is an organic, non-flammable solvent with a high density and can be made using the haloform reaction.

 What Types of Industrial Uses Does it Have?